rusticstuff/simdutf8/README.md

 implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use
-If you are only processing short byte sequences (less than 64 bytes) the excellent scalar algorithm in standard library is likely faster.
-If there is no native implementation for your platform (yet) use the standard library instead.
-This library uses unsafe code which has not been battle-tested and should not (yet) be used in production.
+If you are only processing short byte sequences (less than 64 bytes), the excellent scalar algorithm in the standard library is likely faster.
+If there is no native implementation for your platform (yet), use the standard library instead.
+Also, this library uses unsafe code which has not been battle-tested and should not (yet) be used in production.

 ## Benchmarks